loading...

 Distribute reports containing predicted costs, actual costs, and quantities.

 Technology Select the appropriate deployment model and control usage.
 Implement pre-approval and strict authorization settings.
-Carefully scale AI workloads (GPUs can be very expensive).
+Scale AI workloads carefully (GPUs can be very expensive).

 Vendor Relationship Assess the dependency on and potential lock-in with vendors.